PythonBlue/SRJV/README.md

 ## Footnotes

-Additional credit goes to https://github.com/hackyourlife for the SR-JV80 Scrambling C code, and for the Java classes making it possible to feasibly encode in the FCE-DPCM format.
+Credit goes to https://github.com/hackyourlife for the SR-JV80 Scrambling C code, and for the Java classes making it possible to feasibly encode in the FCE-DPCM format.
 Technically, said code was since converted into Python for the sake of portability, but credit is still due for using them as a basis.

+Additional credit goes to https://archive.org/details/@jv80tinkerer for their jv80_wave_extractor script as a foundation for the new extractor script, even though some changes had to be made for a seamless process, particularly increasing the bit depth to 24-bit and avoiding duplicate samples to make reimporting easier.